Pulling back information geometry: Conclusion and discussion

-This work was supported in part by a research grant (15334) from VILLUM FONDEN.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement n\textsuperscript{o} 757360).
+This work was funded in part by the Novo Nordisk Foundation through the Center for Basic Machine Learning Research in Life Science (NNF20OC0062606).
+It also received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research, innovation programme (757360) and from a research grant (15334) from VILLUM FONDEN.